-Fashion magazines, Pinterest, and YouTube are some great online treasure chests.
-These can give you a plethora of imagination and inspiration without even leaving your bed the night before you start studio portrait photography.
+Fashion magazines, Pinterest, and YouTube, are great online treasure chests.
+These can give you a plethora of imagination and inspiration without leaving your bed the night before you start studio portrait photography.

-This is one of the greatest studio photography tips.
+This is one of the most incredible studio photography ideas.
 Many photographers get inspired by a few incidents, nature, surroundings, etc. At such auspicious moments, take note of what’s inspiring you in what ways.

-Looking at a few studio shots taken by great professionals or your eCommerce competitors recently can also give you the idea of what’s in trend and what your shots would be competing with.
+A few recent studio shots taken by great professionals or your eCommerce competitors can also give you an idea of what’s in trend and what your shots would be competing with.

-Studio photography photos and videos can give you something that you must’ve never thought about or help you in carrying out something in a better way than you’ve already decided.
+Studio photography photos and videos can give you something you must’ve never thought about or help you carry out something better than you’ve already decided.

-If you’re doing studio portrait photography for a client, ask them to share the inspiration images so that you can understand what they are looking for.
-This saves a lot of time and quarrels that might happen after the photoshoot.
+If you’re doing studio portrait photography for a client, ask them to share inspirational images so that you can understand what they are looking for.
+This saves time and the quarrels that might happen after the photoshoot.
 If you already have an idea of what your client is looking for by your side, it leaves a very narrow space of going in the wrong direction.

 3. Use the prime lens

-Your camera lens is the primary tool to carry out studio photography.
-You might consider using a wide-angle lens as it allows you to take wide shots without having to stand too far.
-But what these 35mm lenses do is that also stretch your photos, this stretching is called distortion.
+Your camera lens is the primary tool for your studio photography ideas.
+You might consider using a wide-angle lens as it allows you to take wide shots without standing too far.
+But what these 35mm lenses do is that also stretch your photos.
+This stretching is called distortion.

 Umbrella lightings are perfect for full-body shots and when your model is supposed to lie down.
 You can use flashlights for close-ups and half-body portraits.